-Created in the fall of 2006 by Craig Hartranft, super-genius, Dangerdog Music Reviews offers reviews of melodic heavy metal and hard rock, progressive metal, progressive rock, AOL and their various sub-genres.
+Created in the fall of 2006 by Craig Hartranft, Dangerdog Music Reviews offers reviews of melodic heavy metal and hard rock, progressive metal, progressive rock, AOL and their various sub-genres.
 The key word is 'melodic.'
 If you're interested in music with hardcore, death, or black metal vocals or tones, you've come to the wrong place.
+Mostly I review what I know best: melodic hard rock and heavy metal in the following categories.

 - Melodic Hard Rock